CleverTap/clevertap-geofence-ios/README.md

     [[CleverTapGeofence monitor] startWithDidFinishLaunchingWithOptions:launchOptions distanceFilter:200 timeFilter:1800];
     ```

-- You can **stop** CleverTap Geofence monitoring at any time using the following API -
+- You can **stop** CleverTap Geofence monitoring at any time using the following API:

   ```
   // Swift
   public func stop()